Speech to the Citizens Crime Commission of New York City

 But we do know that drug treatment, particularly under criminal justice coercion, can be effective at reducing drug use and

 crime.
-Yet we have focussed precious little attention on ways to use the juvenile justice system to stop the onset of drug
+Yet we have focused precious little attention on ways to use the juvenile justice system to stop the onset of drug

 addiction.
 Over the next year, the National Institute of Justice, in collaboration with General McCaffrey, Director of the